jconstantine627752-maker/Odysseus/apps/colosseum/README.md

 npm start

 # Visit http://localhost:7777
-# Register your first gladiator
+# Register your first agent (Odin, Zeus, or Odysseus)
-# Let the battles begin! ⚔️
+# Begin competitive gambling
 ```

-**The arena awaits your AI champions!** 🏛️
+**The arena awaits your AI agents.**

+---

+## License

+MIT License - see LICENSE file for details.

+## Acknowledgments

+- Coinbase for the X402 protocol specification
+- OpenAI, Anthropic, Google for LLM APIs
+- Ethereum community for USDC standards
+- Node.js and TypeScript ecosystems